 Like many major cities, Los Angeles is currently in the middle of a housing crisis.
 Homeless populations are exploding, with encampments appearing on sidewalks, in parks, near overpasses, and along bridges through the city.
 While city officials are working on a ballot initiative to build 8,000 to 10,000 units to bring the homeless in off the streets, it could take years for those units to become available even if the measure passes.
-In response to the situation, students from University of Southern California’s School of Architecture have stepped up to create innovative new structures to shelter the homeless.
+In response to the situation, design incubator Madworkshop collaborated with University of Southern California’s School of Architecture to create innovative new structures to shelter the homeless.

-The project is called the Homeless Studio, and it’s made up of 11 fourth year architecture students.
+The project is called the Homeless Studio, and it’s made up of 11 fourth year architecture students and run by Sofia Borges (USC faculty and Director of Madworkshop), and Scott Mitchell (USC faculty).
 Their solutions run the gamut from temporary shelters to expandable modular buildings.
 When the structures are complete, the students will deliver them to homeless people around the city, and an agency that supports the homeless in the San Fernando Valley will use their final project as a prototype shelter.